tutumcloud/tomcat/README.md

 To run the image and bind to port :

-    docker run -d -p 8080:8080 tutum/glassfish
+    docker run -d -p 8080:8080 tutum/tomcat

-The first time that you run your container, a new user `admin` with all privileges will be created in Glassfish with a random password.
+The first time that you run your container, a new user `admin` with all privileges will be created in Tomcat with a random password.
 To get the password, check the logs of the container by running:

     docker logs <CONTAINER_ID>